 Friends are more than just good companions

-In a friendship that ends you will find yourself going through some of the same grief and loss emotions I mentioned in previous chapters of divorce and death of a loved.
+In a friendship that ends you will find yourself going through some of the same grief and loss emotions, I mentioned in previous chapters of divorce and death of a loved one.
 This type of emotion usually occurs when the friend has wronged you in some way so painful that you never expected it or saw it coming.